Current Year Details – 2021-2022

 TEACHING AND MENTORING OF UNDERGRADUATE AND GRADUATE STUDENTS (Section II of Dossier)

 - ClassEval report:

-ClassEval will be modified for the Spring 2020 semester, for courses in the Summer 2020 semester that had to transition quickly from face-to-face to remote instruction, and for Fall 2020.
-Results from these student course evaluations will be provided to instructors and department heads but will not be included in the ClassEval reports that are generated for inclusion in reappointment, promotion and tenure dossiers.
-Thus, DVFs and CRPTCs should not expect to see student course evaluations in dossiers from any Spring 2020 courses, from Summer 2020 courses that were converted quickly for remote instruction, or for Fall 2020.
+ClassEval was modified for the Spring 2020, Summer 2020, Fall 2020, and Spring 2021 semesters.
+Results from these student course evaluations have been provided to instructors and department heads but will not be included in the ClassEval reports that are generated for inclusion in reappointment, promotion and tenure dossiers.
+Thus, DVFs and CRPTCs should not expect to see student course evaluations in the ClassEval section (Section II.A.2.a.) of RPT dossiers from these courses.

 Faculty members who wish to include ClassEval data from courses that were excluded from the official ClassEval report, as described above, may include summaries of those data under “Instructional Development” (Section II.B) as described below.

 - Peer evaluations of teaching:

 Peer teaching evaluations scheduled to occur in Spring 2020 or in academic year 2020-21 may have been disrupted.
 As with all cases of dossiers not containing the required number of peer evaluations, the candidate will not be penalized and the dossier will not be sent back as long as there is an explanation for it.
 The Department Head should include a brief explanation in his/her assessment.